What Personal Information do we collect?

 Personal information, whatever its form, will be protected by security safeguards appropriate to the sensitivity of the information.
 The safeguards will protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
 Your Personal Information is stored in secured locations and on servers controlled by NCDA, located either at our offices or at the offices of our service providers.

 To help protect the confidentiality of your Personal Information, NCDA employs administrative and technological safeguards appropriate to the sensitivity of your Personal Information.
 Where Personal Information is sent to a third party for processing we ensure, through our contracts with them, that all Personal Information is kept secure.
 We operate secure data networks protected by industry standard firewall and password protection systems.

 Privacy and our Website

 - Links – Our website may contain links to other websites which are provided as a convenience only.
-Visitors are advised that other third party websites may have different privacy policies and practices than NCDABC, and NCDABC has no responsibility for such third party websites.
+Visitors are advised that other third party websites may have different privacy policies and practices than NCDA, and NCDA has no responsibility for such third party websites.

 Ways we may obtain your express consent include the following:

 - We might ask you for your express consent in writing (for example, in a signed consent form)